TiSei/base-web-page/README.md

 ### Jumper 6 Co

+supported features:
-By default, the layout script always generates a simple button that jumps back to the top of the page If no CMS is integrated, a simple search field for the current page can be created using input.bwp-search-bar
+- **TopJumper**: By default, the layout script always generates a simple button that jumps back to the top of the page
+- **simple search bar**: If no CMS is integrated, a simple search field for the current page can be created using input.bwp-search-bar, similar functionality to F3

-Also a lightweight popup system for dialogs and detailed views is supported
+- **popups**: a lightweight popup system for dialogs and detailed views
+- **image zoom**: open enlarged image in popup

 > [!TIP]
 > For more information, look at [examples/bwp_sidebar_layout.html](examples/bwp_sidebar_layout.html)